Eligible XEMBIFY patients may pay as little as $0 copay*

 XEMBIFY may be given in 1 to 6 infusion sites with guidance from a healthcare provider.
 Most patients in the XEMBIFY clinical trials used 4, although fewer may also be used.

-Are there other resources available to help me with my infusions?
+Are other resources available to help me with my infusions?

 What is XEMBIFY®?